Breaking news or bold, inspired solutions for America.

 Obama didn't make any pretense of hiding it.

-They will do whatever they can, even if that means having to uh drive up energy prices through the roof, continue to drive up energy prices, drive out coal power plants, drive out natural gas generating power plants in order to effectuate their radical environmental agenda, because that takes precedence over anything and everything.
+They will do whatever they can, even if that means having to drive up energy prices through the roof, continue to drive up energy prices, drive out coal power plants, drive out natural gas generating power plants in order to effectuate their radical environmental agenda, because that takes precedent over anything and everything.

 They will do whatever it takes to implement their radical environmental agenda.

-Well, it's insane to me that this this is even allowed to happen, and it's insane to me that people think this is smart politics.
+Well, it's insane to me that this is even allowed to happen.

-It is it is it is sad and it's also avoidable.
+It is sad and it's also avoidable.

 But anyway, I'll give you a quick last word.

-We have about twenty seconds.
+We have about 20 seconds.

 Sure.